k-pipe/pipeline-operator-helm-chart/README.md

 ## Run operator in GKE autopilot

 For production use, running the cluster locally is obviously not a good idea.
-In order to run workloads with autoscaling of required ressources, we recommend using a Google Kubernetes Engine (GKE) cluster in autopilot mode.
+In order to run workloads with autoscaling of required resources, we recommend using a Google Kubernetes Engine (GKE) cluster in autopilot mode.

 The setup of one or multiple GKE autopilot clusters with the pipeline operator